The Winery Barone Sergio of Sicily

 Food and wine pairings with a pink wine of Winery Barone Sergio

-How Winery Barone Sergio wines pair with each other generally quite well with dishes of beef, lamb or spicy food such as recipes of beef stew, lamb tagine with quince or fish and shrimp curry.
+How Winery Barone Sergio wines pair with each other generally quite well with dishes of beef, lamb or spicy food such as recipes of beef tenderloin wellington, saddle of lamb with herbs or veal axoa (basque country).

 The grape varieties most used in the pink wines of Winery Barone Sergio.